Accessing databases that support ODBC with PHP and PEAR DB

 // DSN for PEAR DB versions earlier than 1.6.0.
 If your database does

 An additional setting, dbsyntax, is used to specify database-specific issues such as the quoted identifier character and transaction support.
-For more information, see the PEAR DB ODBC driver documentation.
+For more information, refer to the PEAR DB ODBC driver documentation.

 Use this DB code sample to access your ODBC database from PEAR and retrieve some data.
 The script: